uptrace/uptrace/README.md

 **Why BSL license**?

-Uptrace team picked the license with the intention to allow users to monitor their applications using Uptrace, but to forbid other companies creating a cloud service using the code.
+The Uptrace team picked BSL license with the intention to allow users monitor their applications, but to forbid other companies creating a [cloud service](https://uptrace.dev/cloud) using the code.

-Uptrace team provides a [cloud monitoring service](https://uptrace.dev/) ourselves in order to monetize our work and sustain project development.

 **Are you open-source?**